mykelalvis/FATESRD/General/Example Stunts.md

 **Backstab:** You aren’t so much a warrior as an assassin.
 Once per scene, when ambushing someone, you may spend a Fate Point to inflict four additional stress on a successful attack.
 This stacks with all other damage-increasing stunts.
 **Hidden Weapons:** Your knowledge of weapons helps you conceal them.
 You may use your Weapons skill to conceal weaponry.
 **Twist the Knife:** You know how to exploit the wounds of your opponents.
 Add one to your Weapons skill when tagging or invoking one of a character's consequences to benefit a Weapons attack against that character.
-**Defeat Armour:** You are a master of finding weak spots in a coat of armour.
-All of your attacks with the Weapons skill ignore two points worth of worn armour.
+**Defeat Armor:** You are a master of finding weak spots in a coat of armor.
+All of your attacks with the Weapons skill ignore two points worth of worn armor.
 **Mounted Combat:** You know how to fight from atop a horse.
 Add one to your Weapons skill when using it to attack while riding an animal.
 **Power Attack:** You put all your strength into an attack, increasing power at the expense of precision.
 You may take a -1 penalty to an attack roll before rolling to increase the stress inflicted by that attack by 3.
 **Shield Carrier:** You know how to use a shield.
-Add one to your physical armour score as long as you are carrying a shield.
+Add one to your physical armor score as long as you are carrying a shield.
 **Phalanx Fighting:** (Requires Shield Carrier) You know how to use a shield in a formation.
 Whenever you take a full defence action while carrying a shield, you may select two other characters in the same zone as you who have this stunt.
-Increase each of their physical armour scores by one until your next turn.
+Increase each of their physical armor scores by one until your next turn.
 **Quick Draw:** You can draw and use a weapon in a single motion.
 You take no penalty when drawing a weapon as a supplemental action (page YS:213); if you're in a race to see who draws first, or anything else having to do with your speed or ability to draw, gain a +1 on the roll.
 **Iaijutsu:** (Requires Quick Draw) You are trained in iaijutsu, the art of drawing a sword.
 The first attack you make with a sword each scene inflicts two additional stress.
 Furthermore, you may add one to your Weapons skill when making it.
 **Bows Are Weapons:** They totally are.
 You may use your Weapons skill to wield bows, including crossbows.